kingbaran47/autoSetup/README.md

 # autoSetup
-A python script that allows you to open many urls at the same time to save time.
+A python script that allows you to open many urls at the same moment to save time.

 # need to be fixed
 - dist